awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

-# Support for Microsoft Distributed Transaction Coordinator in SQL Server<a name="Appendix.SQLServer.Options.MSDTC"></a>
+# Support for Microsoft Distributed Transaction Coordinator in RDS for SQL Server<a name="Appendix.SQLServer.Options.MSDTC"></a>

 A *distributed transaction* is a database transaction in which two or more network hosts are involved\.
-Amazon RDS for SQL Server supports distributed transactions among hosts, where a single host can be one of the following:
+RDS for SQL Server supports distributed transactions among hosts, where a single host can be one of the following:
 + RDS for SQL Server DB instance
 + On\-premises SQL Server host
 + Amazon EC2 host with SQL Server installed
 + Any other EC2 host or RDS DB instance with a database engine that supports distributed transactions

-In RDS, starting with SQL Server 2012 \(version 11\.00\.5058\.0\.v1 and later\), all editions of SQL Server support distributed transactions\.
+In RDS, starting with SQL Server 2012 \(version 11\.00\.5058\.0\.v1 and later\), all editions of RDS for SQL Server support distributed transactions\.
 The support is provided using Microsoft Distributed Transaction Coordinator \(MSDTC\)\.
 For in\-depth information about MSDTC, see [Distributed Transaction Coordinator](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms684146(v=vs.85)) in the Microsoft documentation\.

 ## Limitations<a name="Appendix.SQLServer.Options.MSDTC.Limitations"></a>